Historical Cities Tour Quebec City, Montreal, Ottawa

 Today we will enjoy a guided Part Motor-coach, part walking tour of Montreal.
 Showing us the heritage of this rich historic city.

-Old Montreal by Foot, Place D’Armes,St James Street(The former “Wall street” of Canada) Place Royal,World Trade centre and all in between.
+By foot we will see: Place D’Armes,St James Street(The former “Wall street” of Canada) Place Royal,World Trade centre and all in between.

 In the mid afternoon we have a tour of Saint Joseph’s Oratory and museum.